Raise your hand if you have never made jam.

-This post is about to change your life.
+This post: Strawberry Freezer Jam 101 is about to change your life.
 A happy life.
 You can have it.
-Once you have made your own jam.
 And it’s sitting on your counter.
 Every time you walk by, it will make you smile.
 It will make you feel like you have accomplished something.
 Tuck it away in your freezer.
 Take a new jar out every few weeks.
 Smile again.
 You are worth it.
 Your family is worth it.
 Happiness in a jar.

 Have I convinced you yet?

 Here it is, step by step instructions.
 This is simple.
 Takes about an hour start to finish to make about 6 pint jars*.
 Six months worth of smiles.